Glassandra/ChatVite/README.md

     npm run dev
     ```

-4. Open your browser and navigate to `http://localhost:3000`.
+4. Open your browser and navigate to `http://localhost:5173/`.

 5. Use a firebase account to make an firebase.jsx file with api.
+Place the file in "./src".

 ## Usage